 - Non-steroidal anti-inflammatory drugs (NSAIDs), which have a rapid onset and are used to reduce acute inflammation and pain.

 - Corticosteroids, which are anti-inflammatories used for patients with early onset or severe disease.

 - Disease modifying anti-rheumatic drugs (DMARDs), categorised as conventional or biological DMARDS (also called biologics), which are the most common treatments used to improve RA symptoms.
-DMARDs have a slower onset but have been shown to alter the course of RA and improve radiographic outcomes (NICE technology appraisal guidance TA375 2016).
+DMARDs have a slower onset but have been shown to alter the course of RA and improve radiographic outcomes (TA375, NICE, 2016).

 Effectiveness assessments for RA treatments have highlighted the following issues:

 - a lack of RCTs directly comparing relevant treatments or evidence providing indirect treatment comparisons (resulting in a ‘disconnected network’)

 - a lack of evidence on second-line treatment (after another medicine was found to be ineffective or result in intolerable side-effects).